 The past five years in the U.S have brought intense partisan polarization, rising white nationalist movement, and in the United Methodist Church, immense pain over differences on human sexuality.
-North Carolina is on the front lines of these challenges, with pastors struggling to figure how to have conversations across difference that lead to greater understanding and stronger community.
+North Carolina is on the front lines of these challenges, with pastors often feeling isolated and struggling to figure how to have conversations across difference that lead to greater understanding and stronger community.
 How do we follow Jesus in these times?
 How do we lead our congregations into having courageous dialogue and model moral courage in the face of division and despair?

-Running from August 2019 to Spring 2021 through the leadership of Faith Matters Network and The People’s Supper, Disciples of Welcome aims to support North Carolina in becoming a national model for social healing by catalyzing rural pastors as systems change agents that embody an alternative to the ruptures that dominate our culture from our politics to the pews.
-Rooted in the Biblical call to hospitality and the theology of the table, the cohort experience will equip participants with tools, practical wisdom, relationships, resources and a concrete action plan to create “Brave Space” that holds complexity and tension meaningfully and with courage.
+Running from August 2019 to Spring 2021 through the leadership of Faith Matters Network and The People’s Supper, Disciples of Welcome aims to support North Carolina in becoming a national model for social healing by catalyzing pastors as systems change agents that embody an alternative to the ruptures that dominate our culture from our politics to the pews.
+Rooted in the Biblical call to hospitality and the theology of the table, the cohort experience will equip participants with tools, practical wisdom, relationships, resources and a concrete action plan to create “Brave Space” in their communities in ways that holds complexity and tension meaningfully and with courage.